Key takeaways

 How much does testosterone cypionate cost without insurance?

-For just the drug itself, testosterone cypionate costs an average of $105 for 2, 1 mL vials that contain 200 mg of testosterone cypionate each.
-For men with low testosterone, the dosage ranges between 50 and 400 mg every two or four weeks.
-For a person getting 200 mg injections every two weeks, $105 will buy a 30-day supply of testosterone cypionate.
-This works out to about $1,200 per year.
-Remember: the cost of the office visit will also figure into the final cost.
+The cost of Depo-Testosterone without insurance is about the same as the testosterone cypionate price without insurance.
+For just the drug itself, testosterone cypionate costs an average of $106 for 2, 1 mL vials that contain 200 mg of testosterone cypionate each.
+For men with low testosterone, the dosage of testosterone cypionate ranges from 50 to 400 mg every two or four weeks.
+For a person getting 200 mg injections every two weeks, $106 will buy a 30-day supply of testosterone cypionate.
+This adds up to about $1,200 per year.

-If testosterone cypionate is difficult to pay for without insurance, ask the prescribing healthcare provider about other alternatives.
-Other testosterone injections such as testosterone enanthate have about the same retail price.
+If testosterone cypionate is difficult to pay for without insurance, ask your prescribing healthcare provider about alternatives.
+Other testosterone injections, such as testosterone enanthate, are similar in price.
 However, other formats such as generic testosterone tablets, gels, or transdermal patches may be cheaper.
-Even if the price is higher, they won’t include extra charges involved with injecting a drug.
 Brand-name testosterone products such as Androgel will be more expensive than generic testosterone injections.

-While there are dietary and lifestyle changes that can help raise testosterone levels, there is no supplement, over-the-counter medication, or herbal remedy that can effectively substitute for testosterone replacement therapy.
+While there are dietary and lifestyle changes that can help raise testosterone levels, there is no supplement, over-the-counter medication, or herbal remedy that can effectively substitute for testosterone replacement therapy in those who truly need it.

 RELATED: Low testosterone symptoms: What are the early signs of low T?